-We recognized approximately \$3,600 of water tap fee revenues during each of the three month periods ended November 30, 2010 and 2009, respectively, related to the Agreement for Water Service (the "County Agreement") with Arapahoe County (the "County").
+We recognized approximately \$3,600 and \$7,100 of water tap fee revenues during each of the three and six month periods ended February 28, 2011 and 2010, respectively, related to the Agreement for Water Service (the "County Agreement") with Arapahoe County (the "County").
 In accordance with accounting principles generally accepted in the United States of America ("GAAP"), we began recognizing the water tap fees as revenue ratably over the estimated service period upon completion of the Wholesale Facilities in fiscal 2006.
 The water tap fees to be recognized over this period are net of the royalty payments to the State Board of Land Commissioners (the "Land Board") and amounts paid to third parties pursuant to the Comprehensive Amendment Agreement No. 1 (the "CAA") as further described in Note 5 to the financial statements contained in our 2010 Annual Report on Form 10-K.

-We recognized approximately \$10,400 of "Special Facilities" funding as revenue during each of the three month periods ended November 30, 2010 and 2009, respectively.
+We recognized approximately \$10,400 and \$20,800 of "Special Facilities" (as defined in Note 4 to the financial statements contained in our 2010 Annual Report on Form 10-K) funding as revenue during each of the three and six month periods ended February 28, 2011 and 2010, respectively.
 This is the ratable portion of the Special Facilities funding proceeds received from the County pursuant to the County Agreement as more fully described in Note 4 to the financial statements contained in our 2010 Annual Report on Form 10-K.

-As of November 30, 2010, we have deferred recognition of approximately \$1.4 million of water tap and construction fee revenue from the County, which will be recognized as revenue ratably over the estimated useful accounting life of the assets constructed with the construction proceeds as described above.
+As of February 28, 2011, we have deferred recognition of approximately \$1.4 million of water tap and construction fee revenue from the County, which will be recognized as revenue ratably over the estimated useful accounting life of the assets constructed with the construction proceeds as described above.